Have you ever purchased a piece of art or taken a photo that you intend to frame in your home, but aren’t quite sure where to start?

 Acrylic is quickly becoming the new popular picture frame cover choice, as it is not only more durable, but lighter, too.

 The final thing to consider when purchasing a cover is what finish you prefer.
-There are two main options, both of which have different looks.
+There are three main options, all of which have different looks.

 The second option is non-glare — this will lightly diffuse and soften the color of your artwork to prevent extreme glare from direct light sources.